zAlweNy26/MGC_App/README.md

-# FlyMeet
+# MG Clinic
 Are you alone but want to travel in company?
-With FlyMeet you can meet someone with your same interests and ideas of travel !
+With MG Clinic you can meet someone with your same interests and ideas of travel !

 ## Come avviarlo :
     - 'flutter run'